tamtam-fitness/play-modsecurity/README.md

 If you want to change modsecurity rule, you needs to update `./conf.d/ruleset.con` .

-then, you will restart nginx server as I explained previously.
+Then, you will restart nginx server as I explained previously.

 ### Rreference
 - [ModSecurity](https://github.com/SpiderLabs/ModSecurity)